Skip to content

 Logo design

-The emblem design process created a combination mark featuring brand initials ‘E’ and ‘F’ with a wave element representing flow.
-The rectangle-based logomark provides versatility across packaging applications of varying sizes.
-Blue, navy blue, and black create an elegant palette conveying sophistication and trust in the product.
+The emblem design is a combination mark built from the brand initials ‘E’ and ‘F’ with a wave element that picks up the ‘Flow’ in the name.
+The rectangle-based logomark adapts to packaging of different sizes.
+Blue, navy and black make up an elegant palette that reads as refined and dependable.

 The wordmark incorporates the wave element from the logomark, with upper case lettering providing a bold impression.
 Responsive logo versions include horizontal primary format, vertical secondary format, and standalone logomark for small applications such as bottle caps and social media profile images.